EnderNon/billing-hack/README.md

 This application allows to impersonate the Google Play Billing service (com.android.vending).

-This is an updated version of [Billing Hack](https://github.com/dschuermann/billing-hack/blob/master/README.md) by [@domschuermann](https://twitter.com/domschuermann)
+This is a version of [Techbrunch/Billing-Hack](https://github.com/Techbrunch/billing-hack) that has a built artefact and nothing changed.
+Techbrunch/Billing-Hack by itself is an updated version of [Billing Hack](https://github.com/dschuermann/billing-hack/blob/master/README.md) by [@domschuermann](https://twitter.com/domschuermann)

 ## How to use